 The S10 has a 3,400mAh battery, which is 400mAh more than the S9.
 The result?
 The phone should last longer between charges.

 The S9 gave 12 hours of browsing on data or 14 on Wi-Fi, or 16 hours of continuous video playback before giving up the ghost.
 Expect all of these to improve for the S10.

 Both handsets boast wireless charging – just plonk them down on a wireless charging mat and they’ll juice up with no need to plug in fiddly cables.

 The S9 initially shipped with only 64GB of storage, although in some regions this was increased to 128GB and 256GB options.
 The S10 comes with either 128GB or 512GB straight out of the gate.

 It also supports larger microSD cards, so you can load on more films, games, apps, photos and videos.
 The S9 only supported microSD cards up to 400GB, but the S10 supports up to 512GB.

-This means that, just like the Galaxy Note 9, you can opt for the 512GB S10, whack in a microSD card and have over 1GB of storage at your disposal.
+This means that, just like the Galaxy Note 9, you there was a 512GB version of the S10, whack in a microSD card and have over 1GB of storage at your disposal.
 Madness.